bbc/peaks.js/doc/migration-guide.md

 ## Peaks.js v3.0.0

+Peaks.js v3.0.0 introduces a number of changes, described in the following sections.

+### `Peaks.init()` configuration options

-Peaks.js v3.0.0 adds a number of new customization options for segments.
-These have been moved under a new `segmentOptions` object in the call to `Peaks.init()`.
+The segment customization options have been moved under a new `segmentOptions` object in the call to `Peaks.init()`, and some options have been renamed:

 ```js
 // Before